New Paragraph

 We continue back into Devon and visit

 The Garden House, formerly a private home and garden and now run by a trust.
-Enjoy a guided tour with the head gardener, including the cottage garden area, the Acer Glade, the Walled Garden and the Jubilee Arboretum.
+We enjoy a guided tour with the head gardener, that includes the cottage garden area, the Acer Glade, the Walled Garden and the Jubilee Arboretum.

 Plymouth and check into hotel.
 Dinner at leisure.
 (B)